dwmkerr/angular-memory-leaks/article/README.md

 * system / Context: The underlying data require to call a function, for example the actual data used by a closure.
 * system: Internally used data.

-There are also plenty of objects that are created by Chrome, such as `HTMLDivElement`, which is a wrapper around the internally used DOM object.
+There are also plenty of objects that are created by Chrome, such as `HTMLDivElement`, which is a wrapper around the internally used (native) DOM object.

 Let's dissect some of these objects in detail.
-Running scenario 3 allocates some data and puts it on the `window` object.
+Running **Scenario 3** allocates some data and puts it on the `window` object.
 This is really trivial data but shows a lot.
-You can use the Heap Allocations or Heap Snapshots to see the data.
-I've taken three snapshots (once when before pressing OK, once after the data is allocated, and the final one when the last modal is closed):
+You can use the Heap Allocations View or Heap Snapshots to see the data.
+I've taken three snapshots (once before pressing OK, once after the data is allocated, and the final one when the last modal is closed):

 {<17>}![Heap Data Analysis Part 1](/content/images/2015/03/HeapDataAnalysis2.png)